 2. Plan the main features first, even if they may not be built for a few years.
 Look ahead.
 Don’t plant trees and bushes where you may build a conservatory or place a patio, for they will not take kindly to being uprooted once established and it will have been money poured down the drain.
 Note the sun’s movements all day, so you can decide where seats will be best used.
 Don’t forget to use the whole garden – the perspective from a seat at the bottom of the site may open up a whole new vista.

 3. Make the patio big enough for your tables, chairs and anything else you plan to place on it.
 Three metres square is the bare minimum.
 If you want to sit in the sun, then build it in the bit of the garden that gets the sun when you want to be out in it.
-If you are away at work all day, only sitting out in the evening, then there is little point in building a main seating area where only the morning sun warms the flags.
+If you are away at work all day, only sitting out in the evening, then there is little point in building the main seating area where only the morning sun warms the flags.

 4. If there is to be a lawn, plan it as a simple shape for easy mowing, the remaining awkward corners and odd shapes will be simple to fill with plants.
 Working the other way, with a lawn filling the space around carefully shaped flower beds, will make for a very unhappy lawnmower!

 5. Plants are like people.
 Find out their likes and dislikes and try to please them.
 Those that prefer similar conditions will be happy together and look well in your garden.
 So, if you have a boggy patch, plant those that like having their roots in moist conditions, if its dry shade there is plenty that prefer that too.
 Don’t just buy the prettiest thing in flower at the time, plant for all-year colour, including evergreens and something of interest in each season.
 Too many gardens are stuffed with Easter bloom, the result of the annual, spring spending spree, then languish neglected and almost colourless for the rest of the year.